top of page

 In Still see you everywhere Frankie is called to a Texas death row prison to meet The Beautiful Butcher, a stunning young woman of Hawaiian origin who has been convicted of butchering 18 men after luring them home with the promise of sex.
 Keahi Pierson exhibits no remorse for her crimes and accepts her fate.
 She hires Frankie to find her long-lost younger sister, Leilani.
 The search leads Frankie to a remote atoll in the Hawaiian islands and to a vanity project of Keahi's ex-boyfriend, the mega rich Sanders McManus.
 Keahi hasn't seen her sister, now 17 years old, for 12 years, and she's desperate to rescue Leilani from McManus's clutches before her execution.

-I rather liked the wild ride of it all, but the whole book makes little sense.
-As other readers have commented, I'm not sure why Frankie is even there.
+I rather liked the wild ride of Still see you everywhere, but the whole story makes little sense.
+I'm not sure why Frankie is even there (and other reviewers have commented the same).
 As the chaos unfolds, it becomes clear that the Master Plan does not require Frankie to search for Leilani.
 It's hard to explain without spoiling, but the whole missing persons thing just doesn't vibe in this book.

-I had trouble rating book 3, just as I did with book 2.
+I had trouble rating Book 3, just as I did with Book 2.
 I love Frankie, so the stars awarded reflect that love.
-Like the wilderness location of book 2, the location in book 3 (and the band of eccentric characters on the island) is almost more interesting than the missing persons case.
-I will read book 4 (Kiss her goodbye, published in 2025) and hope that it is better than books 2 and 3.
+Like the wilderness location of One step too far, the location in Still see you everywhere (and the band of eccentric characters on the island) is almost more interesting than the missing persons case.

 Rating: ⭐⭐⭐